A-03265

 Enforcement Authority

 Attorney General enforcement only.
 The penalty may be recovered by an action brought by the attorney general in any court of competent jurisdiction.
-No private right of action — the statute expressly provides that nothing shall be construed as creating, establishing, or authorizing a private cause of action by an aggrieved person.
+No private cause of action is created — the statute expressly disclaims any private right of action by an aggrieved person against an operator.

 Penalties